- The Parthenon temple was built in the 6th century BC, in honor of the goddess Athena.

 The ancient quarry of Mount Pentelicus is today protected by law and used for the restoration work done to the Parthenon, along with other ancient structures on the Acropolis.

-Fact #12: The Parthenon restoration
+The Parthenon Restoration

 In the 1970s, Greek authorities and the archaeological committee began serious work to restore the rapidly-degrading Acropolis.
 They commissioned Acropolis restoration projects.